cambridge-cares/TheWorldAvatar/BIMCesiumVisualisation/ifcto3Dtilesnext/README.md

 ## For Developers
 There are five modules available in the sub-directory.
-- `main.py` imports the developed functions to execute the conversion process
+- `agent` imports the developed functions to execute the conversion process
-- `utils.py` contain miscellaneous functions
+- `agent/utils.py` contain miscellaneous functions
-- `ifc2gltf.py` contain the functions that splits the ifc file into their individual assets and converts them into glTF models
+- `agent/ifc2gltf.py` contain the functions that splits the ifc file into their individual assets and converts them into glTF models
     - Add additional IFC feature classes here if we encounter them
-- `ifc2tileset.py` contain the functions to generate the tileset and write them to json
+- `agent/ifc2tileset` directory contains submodules with functions to generate the tileset and write them to json
     - If you are unable to see the assets, **Modify the bounding box coordinates** according to your use case
-- `downloadresource.py` downloads the required external resources for the Windows OS
+- `config/downloadresource.py` downloads the required external resources for the Windows OS

 As Git does not allow empty directories, `.gitignore` files have been added to the subdirectories  of `<root>\data\`.
 This is important to set up the file structure for the code to run.